deepkit/deepkit-framework/website/src/pages/documentation/broker/message-bus.md

 ### Subject

 The default approach to send and listen to messages is using rxjs `Subject` type.
-It's `subscribe` and `next` methods return nothing and silently ignore errors.
-Their lifetime is managed by the framework and once the Subject is garbage collected, the subscription is removed from the broker backend (e.g. Redis).
+Its `subscribe` and `next` methods allow you to send and receive messages in a type-safe way.
+All Subject instances are managed by the broker and once the Subject is garbage collected, the subscription is removed from the broker backend (e.g. Redis).

-Override BusBroker to handle `publishFailed` or `subscribeFailed` cases.
+Override BrokerBus' `BusBrokerErrorHandler` to handle failures in publishing or subscribing to messages.

 This approach nicely decouples your business code with the broker server and allows you to use the same code in a test environment without a broker server.